 Your dog may be perfectly calm and have no behavior problems around women and children, but it may become a completely different dog when a man enters the room or tries to approach.
-Some dogs will cower, shake, or urinate out of nervousness, or try to hide.
-Others will become anxious and show signs of aggression like growling or baring their teeth.
-In some cases, dogs may even attack or bite a man unexpectedly.
+Some dogs try to hide or start cowering, shaking, or urinating out of nervousness.
+Others become anxious or show signs of aggression, like growling or baring their teeth.
+In some cases, a dog may unexpectedly attack or bite a man.

-A fear of men is actually a relatively common phobia in dogs, and some very well-behaved and well-adjusted dogs share this fear.
-Fortunately, there are some things you can do to help your dog get over this fear and learn to accept the men it encounters.
+However, a fear of men is actually a relatively common phobia in dogs, and some very well-behaved and well-adjusted dogs share this fear.
+Fortunately, there are some things you can do to help your dog overcome its fear and learn to accept the men it encounters.

 Why Do Some Dogs Fear Men?

-When people discover that a dog is afraid of men, they very often attribute it to a bad experience.
-However, there are a variety of reasons why your dog may fear men in general or only those that are not part of your family.
+When people discover that a dog is afraid of men, they often attribute the fear to a bad experience.
+However, there are a variety of reasons why your dog may fear men in general or only those that are not part of its immediate family.

 - Being abused by a man may cause a lifelong fear of all men.
 For the majority of dogs, this is not the most likely culprit, though.

-- In many cases, this fear can be traced to a lack of socialization with men when the dog was a puppy.
-Even a dog who has lived with a man can be fearful of unfamiliar men.
+- In many cases, being afraid of men can be traced to a lack of socialization with men when the dog was a puppy.
+Even a dog that has lived with a man can be fearful in the presence of unfamiliar men.

 - Men can be more intimidating in a dog's eyes.
-They may be taller and bigger than women and children, have deeper voices, and may have different features, such as facial hair.
-From a dog's perspective, these things might be rather scary.
+They may be taller and bigger than women and children, have deeper voices, and may have different types of features, such as facial hair.
+From a dog's perspective, these things might be scary.

 How to Ease Your Dog's Fear